 While in school Dr.Woodson was upset that African American contributions were overlooked and ignored in textbooks.
 He began doing research on African American History and established the Association for the Study of Negro Life and History in 1915.
 Later he started Negro History Week.
 The purpose was to focus the attention on African American contributions to civilization.
 Negro History Week was held the 2nd week in February.
-Dr Woodson picked that week because it marks the birthdays of two men he felt were significant in black history Fredrick Douglass and Abraham Lincoln.
+Dr. Woodson picked that week because it marks the birthdays of two men he felt were significant in black history Fredrick Douglass and Abraham Lincoln.
 Dr. Woodson went on to be known as the “Father of Black History Month.”
 The federal government expanded Negro History Week to a month.
 February became Black History Month in 1976.
-President Gerald Ford stated “Seize the opportunity to honor the too often neglected accomplishments of black Americans in every area of endeavor throughout history.”
+President Gerald Ford stated, “Seize the opportunity to honor the too-often neglected accomplishments of black Americans in every area of endeavor throughout history.”
 Black History Month is celebrated in the United States, Canada, and the United Kingdom.

 Not everyone approves of the idea of Black History Month.
 Critics feel black history, is American history and should not be celebrated for one month, but throughout the entire year.

 Other important dates in African American history that occurred in February are:

 February 23, 1868: